isomerpages/moe-stmargaretsec/_admission/2022 Direct School Admission/2022 Direct School Admission Exercise (DSA Sec).md

 **NOTE:**

-Applicants do not need to submit supporting documents to complete their application, **except for Visual Arts** (please see selection criteria for Visual Arts).
+Applicants <u>do not need</u> to submit supporting documents to complete their application, **except for Visual Arts** (please see selection criteria for Visual Arts).
 After submitting your online application, you will receive confirmation of receipt of your DSA application.
 You may wish to print or download a copy of the confirmation for your future reference.

 Selection Process & Criteria
 ----------------------------

 **Only shortlisted applicants** will be notified via post/email to undergo the selection process.
 They will be given at least one week’s notice prior to their audition/trial date.

 Shortlisted applicants are expected to adhere to the given audition/trial date and time.
 Applicants who are absent will no longer be considered for admission via DSA.

 Shortlisted applicants may be required to present evidence of non-school-based activities and achievements during the interview.

 **All auditions / trials / interviews will be conducted in-person from Friday 1 July to Friday 5 August 2022**.
 Please refer to the Aesthetics and Sports talent areas for details on the selection process and criteria

 General Procedure & Timeline
 ----------------------------